-A Private Branch Exchange or PBX is the brains behind a telephony network, and typically exists in a wiring closet somewhere in the building that a business is located in.
+A Private Branch Exchange or PBX is the brains behind a telephony network and is used to switch phone calls to and from the Public Switched Telephone Network (PSTN).
+It typically exists in a wiring closet somewhere in the building that a business is located in.
 In older buildings these are often dedicated rooms with hundreds of small wires connected to a massive piece of telecom equipment.
-The telecom equipment is connected to the Public Switched Telephone Network (PSTN) and results in people in the business being able to make and receive phone calls.
+The telecom equipment is connected to the PSTN and results in people in the business being able to make and receive phone calls.

 Now let's jump into the 21st century.
 With access to the internet having now become business critical for most companies, a new wiring closet is now necessary that houses all the networking equipment.
 Most newer buildings will have a wiring closet on every floor and in every building at the same location.
 This is primarily necessary to allow local area network (LAN) connectivity to desktop computers.
 So a networking wiring closet contains many switches and routers.
 Most larger companies will have a network architecture that contains an access, distribution and core layer which is effectively a hierarchy of equipment that facilitates fast network access and redundancy.
 There is indeed a lot of equipment to manage but having high speed internet access everywhere in a building creates a massive opportunity for every business, as they can now deploy an IP PBX system instead of keeping a non-IP enabled PBX (i.e. an old analog switch).

-In this article you will learn about the benefits of an IP PBX in the business world and we will touch on some of the options available to you, particularly in the open source domain.
-WhichVoIP.com has written many deep dive articles on how to setup an IP PBX for each of the most popular free (or low cost) IP PBXs.
+In this article you will learn about the benefits of an IP PBX phone switch in the business world and we will touch on some of the options available to you, particularly in the open source domain.
+WhichVoIP.com has written many deep dive articles on how to setup a switch for each of the most popular free (or low cost) IP PBXs.
 If you are in a hurry and want to get to a specific PBX section, use the links below.

 As mentioned, the older systems that connect directly to the PSTN are incredibly complicated so there needs to be a good reason to even consider making this switch.
 Before we list the justification and benefits, let's summarize the differences in a very simple manner: